life-itself/artearthtech.com/content/blog/2018-01-24-ills-of-capitalism-ills-possibility-of-abundance-and-limits-of-land.md

 But!
 All those questioners from Buddha through Marx were on to something.

-At its heart, and at its most dynamic, individualistic, competitive, capitalism is fantastically materially productive but simultaneously spiritually desolate.[^command-and-control]
+At its heart, and at its most dynamic, individualistic, competitive, consumerist capitalism is fantastically materially productive but simultaneously spiritually desolate.[^command-and-control]

 [^command-and-control]: Moreover, as Coase so neatly pointed out, even in its most individualistic, market-oriented form, most production takes place inside firms or institutions that most closely resemble command-and-control.
 We atomize our production and consumption not to gain freedom but to embed ourselves in hierarchy.
 Jefferson's yeoman farmers are a far cry from the realities of industrial capitalism.